 On January 28, 2009, the Board of Directors held a special meeting, by telephone, attended by all six of the Company's directors: Richard N. Snyder, Chairman of the Board of Directors, James H. Wells, Ray R. Miles, Kathleen A. Cote, Richard J. Agnich, and Lou Mazzucchelli.
 Also in attendance were Jay Peterson of the Company, Mark G. Johnson and Justin A. Hoover of Winstead PC, and Richard L. Davis of Southwest Securities.
 First, the Special Committee presented its final recommendations to the Board of Directors for the Reverse/Forward Stock Split, namely fractional share consideration of \$0.36 per share and a reverse split ratio of 1-for-750.
 Among other things, the Board of Directors noted the significant premium represented by such fractional share consideration over the current market price for the Common Stock and the likelihood of reducing the Company's number of stockholders of record to less than 300 as a result of such reverse split ratio.
 Second, the Board of Directors discussed the form of a preliminary Proxy Statement and Schedule 13E-3 previously circulated by the Company's executive officers.
-Third, the Board of Directors unanimously (i) approved the Reverse/Forward Stock Split at a fractional share consideration of \$0.36 per share, (ii) approved the issuance of a press release with respect to the Reverse/Forward Stock Split and the filing of a Form 8-K (attaching the press release as an exhibit), (iii) approved the form of a preliminary Proxy Statement and a Schedule 13E-3, and (iv) resolved that, with the assistance of counsel, such preliminary Proxy Statement and Schedule 13E-3 be finalized and filed with the SEC by the executive officers of the Company.
+Third, the Board of Directors unanimously (i) approved the Reverse/Forward Stock Split at a fractional share consideration of \$0.36 per share, (ii) approved the issuance of a press release with respect to the Reverse/Forward Stock Split at a fractional share consideration of \$0.36 per share, (ii) approved the form of a preliminary Proxy Statement and Schedule 13E-3, and (iv) resolved that, with the assistance of counsel, such preliminary Proxy Statement and Schedule 13E-3 be finalized and filed with the SEC by the executive officers of the Company.